-Author Notes: Recently I became inspired while flipping through the Ottolenghi cookbook.
-I wanted a hearty chicken dish for dinner and though none of Yotam's recipes sounded perfect, his roast chicken with za'atar served as a marvelous foundation for this one-pot stew.
+I recently became inspired while flipping through the Ottolenghi cookbook, Jerusalem.
+I wanted a hearty chicken dish for dinner and, though none of Yotam's recipes sounded perfect, his Roast Chicken with Sumac, Za'atar, and Lemon served as a marvelous foundation for this one-pot stew.
 It's fairly quick, can be made ahead, makes great leftovers, and just bursts with flavor! —em-i-lis

-- Sprinkle the chicken with the 1/2 teaspoon of salt.
-Set a Dutch oven or brasier over medium-high heat, pour in the grapeseed oil, and when hot, brown the chicken pieces really well.
+Sprinkle the chicken with the 1/2 teaspoon of the salt.
+Set a Dutch oven or braisier over medium-high heat, pour in the grapeseed oil, and when hot, brown the chicken pieces really well.
 Then, remove and set them aside but don’t rinse out the pan.

-- Reduce the burner to medium, and let the pot cool down for a couple minutes.
-Then add the olive oil to the pot, plus the onions and garlic and half a teaspoon of kosher salt.
-Caramelize the onions, stirring occasionally and adding some chicken stock if the pan gets dry.
+Reduce the burner to medium and let the pot cool down for a couple minutes.
+Then add the olive oil to the pot, along with the onions, garlic, and an additional 1/2 teaspoon of salt.
+Caramelize the onions, stirring occasionally and adding some of the chicken broth if the pan gets dry.
 Preheat the oven to 400° F.

-- While the onions are cooking, mix together the sumac, a teaspoon of kosher salt, the cinnamon, and the ground allspice.
-When onions are caramelized, sprinkle 75% of the spice mixture over them and stir well to combine.
+While the onions are cooking, combine the sumac with the remaining 1 1/2 teaspoons salt, cinnamon, and allspice.
+When the onions have caramelized, sprinkle three-quarters of the spice mixture over them and stir well to combine.
 Add the chopped preserved lemon and stir to combine.
 Sprinkle rest of spice mixture over the reserved chicken and then nestle the pieces into the onions.
 Make a well in the center of the chicken-onion pile and pour in the uncooked Israeli couscous.
 Add the chicken broth, cover the pot tightly, and cook in the oven for 20 minutes.
 Uncover and cook an additional five minutes.
 Taste and season with more salt if need be.
-Serve warm, or cool and then chill until you want it.
+Serve warm.